 Combining classic beach fun with a historic amusement park, the Santa Cruz Beach Boardwalk is a lively destination with a sandy beach, thrilling rides, and carnival games.
 You may recognize this iconic beach from various shows and movies, and it’s worth the visit as there is so much to do and see here.

-The pier is walking distance to the downtown area of Santa Cruz, which has dozens of shops and restaurants.
+The pier is within walking distance of the downtown area of Santa Cruz, which has dozens of shops and restaurants.
 This is a great beach town for a family vacation or for a day trip from the Bay Area.

 Montara Beach, Half Moon Bay